Jubilant youth eager to decorate vehicles ahead of Independence Day

 Similarly a Female driver said that she painted her car with green and white flag ahead of special day to attract my fellow colleagues and other citizens.

-A shopkeeper said that people specially youth are very enthusiastic and passionate for purchasing celebratory items to mark Independence Day and decorate their vehicles, adding, sale of decorating items are booming.
+A shopkeeper said that people, especially youth, are very enthusiastic and passionate about purchasing celebratory items to mark Independence Day and decorate their vehicles, adding, sale of decorating items is booming.